sweharris/Alexa-Smart-Home-VirtualButtons/usage/README.md

 ## Advanced Usage (for experienced AWS users)

 If you are experienced with AWS and know how to use the CLI then you will likely have created API keys for use.
-The `main` program that is used for the Lamba can _also_ use these keys, so you have an alternate way of running commands.
+The `bootstrap` program that is used for the Lamba can _also_ use these keys, so you have an alternate way of running commands.
 This is done with the `-command` option

 e.g.

 ```
-% ./main -command getbuttons
+% ./bootstrap -command getbuttons
     10 OFF Garage Button
     11 OFF Washer Button
     12 OFF Drier Button